tarunsachdeva/blog/_drafts/career-story.markdown

 There are a few stories that I recount frequently - my upbringing, my career journey, and my trials and tribulations with immigration.

-Since I wrote about the first in a post a few weeks ago, I thought I'd write a post about the other two as well.
+Since I wrote about the first in a [post] a few weeks ago, I thought I'd write about the other two as well.

+4 phases
+- coop
+- tira
+- big cos
+- wp

 Personal career story
 - coops (next: immigration challenges)